Deiv70/SpringBoot_Web/README.md

 # SpringBoot_Web

-This is a project with Spring Framework, trying to implement:
+This is a project with Spring Framework of a Web Page, trying to implement:
 - Clean Code
 - MVC
 - DDD